fcroiseaux/icsmerge/README.md

     -d @calendars.json http://localhost:8080/createcal
 ```

-### Listing all configurations
-You can list all available configurations by invoking : <http://localhost:8080/api/list_db>
-Since there is no security neither access management with this version, all config structures will be displayed. ***Be aware that all your calendars url are visible***

 ### Getting a specific config structure
-A specific config structure can be read by invoking : <http://localhost:8080/api/get_cal/calendar_url>
+A specific config structure can be read by invoking : <http://localhost:8080/api/get_cal/calendar_url/password=the_password>

 ### Removing a config structure
-To delete a config structure, invoke : <http://localhost:8080/api/delete_cal/cal_url>
+To delete a config structure, invoke : <http://localhost:8080/api/delete_cal/cal_url?password=the_password>

 ### Initialise the DB
-You can empty the database by invoking : <http://localhost:8080/api/init_db>
+You can empty the database by invoking : <http://localhost:8080/api/init_db?password=admin_password>

 ### Getting the merged .ics calendar file
 The url used to display the merged calendars in an application (Gmail, Outlook, ...) is <http://localhost:8080/calendar_url>